Kaiqb/experiment/training/Module 5/Lab2 Instructions.md

     - "_userState = userState;"  // use this as accessor for userState.
   - Whenever method OnMessageActivityAsync() is called, it accesses \_userState and stores the current state of _DidBotWelcomeUser_ into variable didBotWelcomeUser as follows:
     - var welcomeUserStateAccessor = _userState.CreateProperty<WelcomeUserState>(nameof(WelcomeUserState));  // create accessor.
-    - var didBotWelcomeUser = await welcomeUserStateAccessor.GetAsync(turnContext, () => new WelcomeUserState()); // use accessor.
+    - var didBotWelcomeUser = await welcomeUserStateAccessor.GetAsync(turnContext, () => new WelcomeUserState()); // use accessor to obtain stored value.
 * JS -

-* Response to user input.
-  - C# -
-  - JS -

-* run bot and catch break points for both events.
-  - C# -
-  - JS -

-## Add a little 'Style' to your Echo Bot
-* Personalize your bot's greeting.
-  - C# -
-  - JS -

-* Add a 'tone' to your response bot's response.
+## process user input based on current userState
+* If didBotWelcomeUser is 'false' (the original initialized value) then an initial welcome message is displayed to the user and this value is set to 'true'.
+* If didBotWelcomeUser is 'true' (a persisted user value) then the user's input is processed using the bot's switch(text) statement.

+## Persist your user's state
+* Once you have used userState to process your user's input, and have potentially set didBotWelcomeUser to 'true' the userState is saved to storage to use with the next user input.
+The following call stores any changes to the current userState:
-  - C# -
+  - C# - await \_userState.SaveChangesAsync(turnContext);  // uses BotState method SaveChangesAsync() to preserve state.
-  - JS -
+  - JS - await this.userState.saveChanges(context);  // saves changes for defined userState.

-* rerun your bot and see these interactions in the emulator.

 ## Give users additional information
 * customize your bot by adding an instructional 'what next' message following each user interaction.